IBM-Cloud/terraform-provider-ibm/website/docs/d/app_config_feature.html.markdown

 Review the argument reference that you can specify for your data source.

 - `guid` - (Required, String) The GUID of the App Configuration service.
 Get it from the service instance credentials section of the dashboard.
+- `region` - (Required, String)The region of the App Configuration Instance
 - `feature_id` - (Required, String) The feature ID.
 - `environment_id` - (Required, String) The environment ID.
 - `includes` - (Optional, String) Include the associated collections in the response.